 This shoe comes in the box with two kinds of laces: elastic power cord for a speed lace and regular laces.
 We tested the shoe with both options.
 We found the speed lace to be too long, so we trimmed them after threading them through the eyelets.
 This lace style does help the speed in putting on the shoes by a couple seconds, but then it felt like the shoe was never tight enough while climbing, it was always a bit too stretchy feeling.
 The regular laces feel much more secure even though they require a few extra seconds when putting them on.
 It is a clever feature to allow the option of different lacing systems when you buy these shoes, and allows for a more custom fit.

 The Siren is a great all-around shoe for any kind of climbing.
-If you don't climb that often or only want one pair of climbing shoes, these are the kind that are versatile enough to climb anything.
 They are comfortable enough for standing around at the gym or wearing all day on a multi-pitch route, but they can be used on a day at the sport crag as well, though are not as aggressive as the La Sportiva Solution - Women's for the steep stuff.

 Other than our two Best Buy award contenders, which both ring in around $80, this is the next least expensive shoe.
 At $125 dollars, these shoes are on the lower end of the price spectrum, but anything over $100 seems like a big investment.
 These could be the perfect option for someone ready for higher performance shoe than you can get for $80, but who still isn't willing to shell out $150+ for a more aggressive model.
 We don't think the uppers on these shoes are incredibly durable, so they might not last as long as all-leather shoes like the La Sportiva Katana - Women's, which is the next closest alternative we would recommend.